netxms/netxms-doc/admin/database-monitoring.rst

      - 	Cumulative number of deadlocks detected in this database
    * - 	PostgreSQL.Stats.ChecksumFailures(*id*[, *database*])
      - 	Integer 64-bit
-     - 	Cumulative number of data page checksum failures detected in this database
+     - 	Cumulative number of data page checksum failures detected in this database (from version 12.0)
    * - 	PostgreSQL.Stats.NumBackends(*id*[, *database*])
      - 	Integer
      - 	Number of backends currently connected to this database